password-checker/file_data_splitter/README.md

 The used part '415ab' is removed and the remaining line is written '40ae9b7cc4e66d6769cb2c08106e8293b48'.

-Limit: The source lines must be sorted.
-When the file is opened for writing, the file is recreated.
+Hint: The source lines should be sorted.
+If the file is sorted, each target file is written only once and does not need to be opened again and again.

-Limit: There is not handling for upper and lower case.
+Hint: There is no different handling for upper and lower case.
 All letters have to be in one case or the file system have to handle both cases.

-Limit: The line length have to be at least <directory-length> + <file-length>.
+Limits: The line length have to be at least <directory-length> + <file-length>.
 In the example these are 5 signs.
+The splitting is done by signs, not by graphemes!

 USAGE:
     file_data_splitter [OPTIONS] <INPUT_FILE> [OUTPUT_FOLDER]